10 Oldest Baseball Teams in America

 Previous Name(s): New York Gothams; New York Giants

-According to a story that came out at the time, the team changed its name to the Giants in 1885 after Mutrie proudly called the team “My big fellows!
-My giants!,” following their win against the Philadelphia Phillies.
+There is a minor background story behind their name.
+The team changed the name to Giants in 1885 after Mutrie proudly called the team “My big fellows!
+My giants!” following their win against the Philadelphia Phillies.

 Date of Entry into MLB: 1882